axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/image-upload/README.md

 - Is the file limit exceeded, the unused file are cut off and a matching error message is displayed under the image-upload
 - When all files together exceed the maximal file size a matching error message is displayed under the image-upload
 - The file overview is scrollable after the files use more than 2 rows
-- All files are compromised and .png are converted to .jpg
+- All files are compromised and .png are converted to .jpeg

-### Mobile requirements

-- The mobile version isn't implemented and the requirements aren't defined yet

 ## Usage